Untreated Dislocated Jaw Treatment Questions and Answers

 TMJ disorder may be related to long-term effects that have a significant impact on a person’s overall health and wellness.
 Your dentist may also express concern if grinding and clenching causes a premature wearing down of teeth and gums.
 Additionally, some people with TMJ disorder may experience inner ear issues such as tinnitus (a high-pitched ringing), balance problems or vertigo.

 A dislocated jaw is generally very painful, and requires the prompt attention of a doctor or dentist.
 A dislocated jaw is occasionally caused by an external injury or trauma, however it is most commonly caused by opening the mouth excessively wide (such as during a yawn, while biting into a large food item, or while vomiting).
 Having a previous dislocation or looseness of the jaw (hypermobility) increases the chance that dislocation will occur.
 These risk factors may result from temporomandibular joint disorders.
 To reposition the jaw, a doctor or dentist typically maneuvers the jaw back into place by hand, which is also known as manual reduction.

 If you or someone you know has dislocated their jaw, it is important to seek medical attention right away.
-For expert medical care, come to Koala® Center for Sleep & TMJ Disorders, where our kind and compassionate professionals are dedicated to providing a higher level of care.
+For expert medical care, come to Koala® Center For Sleep & TMJ Disorders, where our kind and compassionate professionals are dedicated to providing a higher level of care.
 Do not let your dislocated jaw go untreated and avoid any complications that can arise from delaying care.
-Visit one of our locations today in Bloomington IL, Peoria IL, Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Brewster NY, El Paso TX, Albuquerque NM, and Wausau WI.
+Visit one of our locations today in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
 We look forward to serving you!